-Leadership team in Corporate America have awoken.
-They know diversity is a problem, and they are not sure where to start.
+Leadership teams in Corporate America have awoken.
+They know the lack of diversity in their organizations is a problem, and they are not sure where to start.
 For those painfully behind on the diversity and inclusion journey, it is never too late to start.
-As with any journey, this one also starts with a strategy.
+As with any journey or business initiative, this one also starts with a strategy.

 To craft a strong diversity and inclusion strategy, you need clarity.

 With any strategy, it must start with clarity about what it is.
 Diversity and inclusion terms mean different things to different people.
 For some, diversity is specific to categories of different races, ethnicities, industries, genders, sexual orientation, disabilities.
 For others, it is more broadly defined by different perspectives and representation.
 A strong definition is clear, honest, and easy to remember.

 The analogy is often used diversity is being invited to the party or being hired at the organization, inclusion is feeling you belong at the party or the organization.
 Having diversity without inclusion is short-lived.
 Without inclusion, diverse talent often leaves the organization.
 The turnover rates for diverse talent are generally 2-3x the majority group due to this lack of inclusion.
 Resist the urge to just recruit and hire diverse talent.
 If the culture is not inclusive, they will not stay.

 Inclusion goes beyond diversity metrics and optics and is the feeling that humans innately crave as social creatures.
 Humans want to belong in the places they are, and if they do not, they will leave.
 Define what inclusion means to your organization – capture all of the feelings asking questions like – how do you feel when you feel included?
 How would you describe belonging?
 What does inclusion look like?